 In addition, the sector plan includes design guidelines on pages 65, 260, and 264 regarding designated walkable nodes.
 The sector plans design elements and MPOT policy recommendations shall be detailed and evaluated in subsequent site plans.
-However, the latest PPS submission shows that adequate right-of-way is provided to support the sector plan and MPOT recommended pedestrian and bicycle facilities.
+However, the PPS shows that adequate ROW is provided to support the sector plan and MPOT recommended pedestrian and bicycle facilities.

 The above policies, strategies, and recommendations all support a multimodal community.
-Per the sector plan (pages 260 and 264), the frontage along US 1 should include a 12 to 18-foot-wide sidewalk where feasible, a 6.5-foot-wide cycle track, and a minimum 4.5-foot landscape strip, unless modified by the operating agency.
+Per the sector plan (pages 260 and 264), the frontage along US 1 should include a 12- to 18-foot-wide sidewalk where feasible, a 6.5-foot-wide cycle track, and a minimum 4.5-foot landscape strip, unless modified by the operating agency.
 Six-foot-wide sidewalks should be provided along side streets, unless modified by the operating agency.

-In addition, the latest plan submission shows cross-sections for existing private roadways within the limits of the proposed subdivision that will be further improved as part of the proposed development.
-The existing internal roadways include Testudo Way, Diamondback Drive, and Hotel Drive, and the latest plan submission shows enough space along these rights-of-way to facilitate the MPOT recommended policies.
-As a condition of approval, staff recommends that the internal roadways be improved to the specifications provided in the PPS.
+In addition, the PPS shows cross-sections for existing private roadways, within the limits of the subdivision, that will be further improved as part of the development.
+The existing internal roadways include Testudo Way, Diamondback Drive, and Hotel Drive, and the PPS shows enough space along these rights-of-way to facilitate the MPOT recommended policies.
+As a condition of approval, the internal roadways shall be improved to the specifications provided in the PPS, unless a modification to the sector plan development standards is requested and approved, at the time of DSP.